janreynevado/gettingandcleaningdata/README.md

 ## Output

-The output (tidy data set) can be found [here](https://github.com/janreynevado/gettingandcleaningdata/blob/master/tidy_data.txt).
+The output (tidy data set) can be viewed [here](https://github.com/janreynevado/gettingandcleaningdata/blob/master/tidy_data.txt).

 ## Code Book

-The Code Book named ``CodeBook.md`` for this project can be found [here](https://github.com/janreynevado/gettingandcleaningdata/blob/master/CodeBook.md).
+The Code Book named ``CodeBook.md`` for this project can be viewed [here](https://github.com/janreynevado/gettingandcleaningdata/blob/master/CodeBook.md).
 It explains the transformations performed and the resulting data and variables in detail.